 This series will pick up where the last series left off.
-It should be a fairly quick series.
+It should be fairly quick, relatively.

 If we do a recap of our conclusion, we were left with the following list of “TODOs”: